cockroachdb/docs/cockroachcloud/export-logs.md

 ### AWS CloudWatch

 Most log export errors stem from incorrect AWS IAM configuration.
-Ensure you have followed steps 1 through 6 of the [Enable log export](#enable-log-export) instructions closely, and that you have a **cross-account** IAM role which trusts your {{ site.data.products.dedicated }} AWS account ID (as determined in step 3) and has permission to write to your specified log group in CloudWatch (as created in step 1).
+Ensure you have followed steps 1 through 5 of the [Enable log export](#enable-log-export) instructions closely, and that you have a **cross-account** IAM role which trusts your {{ site.data.products.dedicated }} AWS account ID (as determined in step 2).

-When supplying the [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) to step 9, be sure you are supplying the ARN for the `CockroachCloudLogExportRole` role, **not** the ARN for the `CockroachCloudLogExportPolicy` policy.
+When supplying the [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) to step 8, be sure you are supplying the ARN for the `CockroachCloudLogExportRole` role, **not** the ARN for the `CockroachCloudLogExportPolicy` policy.
 Whether you are using the default logging configuration or the custom configuration: be sure to supply this ARN to the `auth_principal` parameter, in the `--data` payload.

 ### GCP Cloud Logging